 To prevent further carpenter ant infestations, trim all trees and bushes so branches.
 Therefore they do not touch the house and correct moisture problems such as leaky roofs and plumbing.
 Paint and/or seal exposed wood construction before it becomes wet.
 Replace previously ant-infested wood, rotted, or water-damaged wooden parts of the structure and eliminate wood/soil contacts.
 Remove dead stumps on the property and store firewood off the ground.

 Ants are a major annoyance to homeowners and can be quite difficult to control.
 Do not underestimate the importance of good sanitation to eliminate food sources.
 Although good sanitation alone, will not control an ant infestation.

-Albeit we do not like sharing our homes with ants or other pests, they are beneficial organisms in the balance of nature.
+Albeit said, “We do not like sharing our homes with ants or other pests, they are beneficial organisms in the balance of nature.
 In nature, ants greatly reduce the amount of dead and decaying plant and animal organic matter.
 They also aerate the soil with their nests.
 Many ant species have a fondness for honeydew that aphids produce from feeding on plants.
-Large numbers of ants crawling on a plant may be a sign of serious aphid infestation.
+Large numbers of ants crawling on a plant may be a sign of serious aphid infestation.”

 Controlling ants with a combination of good sanitation, removing pheromone trails, caulking entry points and eliminating the active nests.
 Insecticide sprays and baits are used to kill foraging ants and destroy nests.
 Although strategies designed to prevent further infestations, should be used in conjunction with your chemical ant control treatment.